Board-Pandas/the-board-game-idea/README.md

 Spawn: Draw two cards for the new hostile npc.
 The colors make up its shields.
 Draw one more card.
 The rank determines HP (4, 8, 16)

+Converse / Reply: When a player character intends to use a spell, each allied player may use one of their Learned (held) cards to Compliment the other player's spell.
+Complimenting a spell adds the stats to the existing spell.
+If the rank is higher than the base spell, the elements are combined.
+Spells used to compliment are discarded back to Unknown Words.

 --------------------------------------------------
 Default Map:
 8x8 grid